AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 shows, for each SPARK 2005 annotation or SPARK 2005 specific feature, a reference to the equivalent or alternative in |SPARK|.
-In the table headings 2014 RM is the |SPARK| Reference Manual and Mapping is this appendix, The SPARK 2005 to |SPARK| mapping specification.
+In the table headings 2014 RM is the |SPARK| Reference Manual and Mapping is this appendix, the SPARK 2005 to |SPARK| mapping specification.

 ================= ======================================== ================================================ ========
 SPARK 2005        SPARK 2014 Alternative                   2014 RM                                          Mapping